cyberphone/saturn/PSD2.md

 The lack of a standardized PSD2 API complicates roll-out considerably but may be less of a problem for financial services than for payments.

+### Business Issues
+There are already many and *quite successful* "pre-PSD2" mobile payment systems on the market.
+Theese have so far *without exeptions* been stuck to their original home market.
+A major reason why this may not change either is because they depend on third-party wallet services, creating considerable friction in the market.

 # Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "[Saturn](https://cyberphone.github.io/doc/saturn/)" was developed which:
 - Builds on a slightly enhanced variant of the firmly